retseng/cse15l-lab-reports/lab1.md

 ![Image](cat_path.png)	\
 Absolute path: ```/c/Users/rebec/Dropbox/Becky/Data/Downloads/CSE_15L/lecture1```\
 The function checks if the given argument is a directory, and prints the output as follows. \
-**_No Error:_**: Cat is expecting a file, not a directory, and the explicit messages tells the user to use a directory instead.
+**_No Error:_** Cat is expecting a file, not a directory, and the explicit messages tells the user to use a directory instead.

 #### **Share an example of using the command with a path to a file as an argument.**